 An important part of an effective termite soil treatment is the second phase.
 Often called the “Final Grade.”
 The final grade termite treatment is often missed and/or overlooked.
-Usually a good indicator of a missed final grade is the sudden appearance of termite tubes along the exterior foundation.
+Usually, a good indicator of a missed final grade is the sudden appearance of termite tubes along the exterior foundation.
 Arizona rules and regulation mandate that the final grade service should be done within 120 days of the initial termite soil treatment.

-Most exterminators leave notification of the final grade service with the new occupants or they post a treatment notice in the electrical panel.
+Most exterminators leave notification of the final grade service with the new occupants, or they post a treatment notice in the electrical panel.

-For the first year of either warranty the exterminator is required to repair resulting termite damage and treat any occurrence(s) of termite infestation.
-After the first year the exterminator is only required to provide treatment services for active infestations throughout the remainder of the warranty.
+For the first year of either warranty, the exterminator is required to repair resulting termite damage and treat any occurrence(s) of termite infestation.
+After the first year, the exterminator is only required to provide treatment services for active infestations throughout the remainder of the warranty.

 Another consideration for consumers should be extending and/or purchasing another warranty at the end of the first term.
 Many exterminators will not extend the initial warranty and require a new treatment.
-This can be expensive and unnecessary (depending upon the situation).
+This can be expensive and unnecessary (depending on the situation).

 A few Phoenix area exterminating companies will allow extending the initial warranty on a year-to-year basis.
 This can be a very affordable option for consumers.

 A lot of attention is paid to what product to use for a termite soil treatment.
 Most times this is unnecessary.
 The State of Arizona and EPA have approved several termiticides.
-All have been tested and in fact kill termites.
+All have been tested and in fact, kill termites.
 A not so important detail that gets a lot of attention is how the products kill termites.
 Since they will all kill termites what difference does how make?

-Often overlooked and critical to long term protection is what is the termiticides residual?
+Often overlooked and critical to long term protection is; what is the termiticides residual?
 Arizona has a unique soil type – Arizona clay.
 Our soil is dry.
 Termiticide behavior is unique in the Grand Canyon State.
 In other words, products that work well in the eastern half of the country do not fare so well out west.
 Evidence of this can be found in the United States Department of Agriculture test results.
 Heavy weight products such as Termidor (Fipronil) have almost half the residual as products containing Bifenthrin.
 Pricing on Termidor is almost three times that of Bifenthrin products.
 Products with the active ingredient Imidacloprid can provide 10-15 years of residual termite soil treatment protection.

-Application is key – Even the best products are useless when improperly mixed and/or applied.
+The application is key – Even the best products are useless when improperly mixed and/or applied.

 Bills Pest Termite Control is your hometown extermination and Arizona’s Termite Experts.
 We specialize in providing termite soil treatment services.
-Most services include a renewable warranty so our customers have peace of mind knowing that if the termites come back, we come back.
+Most services include a renewable warranty, so our customers have peace of mind knowing that if the termites come back, we come back.
 Our service technicians are trained and experienced to deliver the best in termite soil treatment services.